TacoConKvass/RogueLegacy2-Mods/Kris, Where Are We? Mod/README.md

 3. Replace the file with the modded one.
 4. Have fun!

-## Changes made to the .dll file have been described in the PlayerLookController.cs file.
-To find them, you can search for the comments.
-All the changes were specifically made in the InitializeTraitLook method.
+## The PlayerLookController.cs file contains the changed method.
+All changes have been described with comments